snac-cooperative/snac_eac_cpf_utils/readme.md

 Build WorldCat agency codes from a very large input file
 --------------------------------------------------------

+This section applies to larger data sets.
+Please skip this section if it does not apply to you.

 Just as with generating CPF from a large number of input records [Overview for large input files](#overview-for-large-input-files) you can use exec_record.pl to get agency codes from a large number if input records.
 Please read the "Overview section first".
 Please also see the section on building your own agency codes:
 [Building your own list of WorldCat agency codes](#building-your-own-list-of-worldcat-agency-codes).

-Edit agency.cfg for your MARC input records, and run the command below.
-Your MARC input is the "file" config value, with the default being "file = snac.xml".
+Edit agency.cfg for your MARC21/slim XML input records, and run the command below.
+Your MARC21/slim XML input is the "file" config value, with the default being "file = snac.xml".
 The output "log_file = agency_code.log" which has all of the 040$a values from your data.
 The XSLT script that is run is "xsl_script = extract_040a.xsl".